St. Stephen’s Mom’s Group

 SCHEDULE

 Let us make dinner for you!
-If convenient, enjoy a communal dinner beginning at 5:45 PM in the Gathering Space beforehand and spend your evening immersed in fun-filled fellowship while your children enjoy the Wednesday Night children’s and youth activities.
+Enjoy our weekly Community Dinners beginning at 5:45 PM in the Gathering Space and then spend your evening immersed in fun-filled fellowship while your children enjoy the Wednesday Night children’s (K-Grade 5) and youth (grades6-12) activities.

 WHAT AWAITS YOU AT MOM’S GROUP?